Rednep/Sushiman-website/README.md

-# Sushiman Sushi Ordering Web Application 🍣
+# Sushiman Sushi Ordering Landing Page 🍣

 Welcome to the repository for the Sushiman project, an appetizing online solution crafted to deliver a delightful sushi ordering experience through a beautifully designed landing page.